altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *He crawled on all fours - running at her with an uncanny grace.*
 *Martha slammed the door on him - running for the elevator.*
 ~It did little to slow him down.~
-~whatever he was now - still knew how to work doorknobs.~ *She slammed into the elevator and pressed the down button.*
+~Whatever he was now - still knew how to work doorknobs.~ *She slammed into the elevator and pressed the down button.*
 ~Then the up button a moment later.~
 *Any direction would do - she turned to face the man.*